Department website: https://www.vanguardlions.com/

 Mission: The Intercollegiate Athletic Program is dedicated to the holistic growth and development of all student athletes, teaching them to lead Christ-centered lives on and off the field of competition.
 The program encourages a high standard of academic and athletic excellence that embraces character building.
 Along with the specific-sports instruction, the department seeks significance by providing the student athlete with the knowledge to impact his/her world through a lifetime of service to Christ.

-Vanguard University participates in intercollegiate athletic programs that include competition in seventeen sports.
+Vanguard University participates in intercollegiate athletic programs that include competition in eighteen sports.
 Women’s sports include basketball, beach volleyball, cross country, golf, soccer, softball, stunt, track and field and volleyball.
-Men’s sports include: baseball, basketball, cross country, golf, soccer, track and field, volleyball and wrestling.
+Men’s sports include: baseball, basketball, cross country, dance, golf, soccer, track and field, volleyball and wrestling.
 The Athletic Department is affiliated with the Golden State Athletic Conference (GSAC) and the National Association of Intercollegiate Athletics (NAIA) for most of the sports, as well as Cascade Collegiate Conference (CCC) for wrestling and USA Cheer for stunt.